Confirming Services¶

 missing requirement may point to multiple fields or a separate process (e.g. Medical Form, Arrival

 Flight Details).
-These can be required for CONFIRMATION
+These can be required for CONFIRMATION, and you can

 identify those by mapping their codes in your system.
 This way, if you identify